Chocolate Brownie Raspberry Cheesecake. Whipped mascarpone cheese with fresh raspberries over a deep, chocolate ganache topped brownie base.

-Look at the gorgeously dense and fudgey brownie base to this cheesecake.
-Chocolate and raspberry flavours work so well together and this Chocolate Brownie Raspberry Cheesecake really is a dream dessert.
+I love the gorgeously dense and fudgey brownie base to this cheesecake.
+Because chocolate and raspberry flavours work so well together this Chocolate Brownie Raspberry Cheesecake really is a dream dessert.

 Recently our youngest daughter revealed that she really didn’t like the traditional biscuit that usually is on the base of a cheesecake.
-She does however, love the creamy, top part.
-So this cheesecake was made with her in mind.
+YET she does love the creamy, top part.
+Therefore this cheesecake was made with her in mind.

-She absolutely loves brownies (as do the rest of us) and I wondered what she would think, of a cheesecake made with a brownie base.
-I decided to add a layer of deep, dark chocolate ganache to the top of the brownie base, primarily to stop the base from becoming soggy, but also to add an extra layer of chocolate to this cheesecake.
+Since she absolutely loves brownies I decided to make a cheesecake with a brownie base.
+Also adding a layer of deep, dark chocolate ganache to the top of the brownie base to stop the base from becoming soggy.
+While this too adds another chocolate layer!

 I was impressed with the ingredient packaging and the instructions provided with the Artisan Chocolate Brownie Bake Box.
 Baking these brownies was very similar to making my own homemade brownies, except someone had already weighed the ingredients out for me!
 All I needed to do was add butter and eggs.

 This Chocolate Brownie Raspberry Cheesecake is utterly stunning to look at and even more delicious to eat.